How Do You Know If You Need a COVID-19 Booster Shot?May 20, 2022 - Katie McCallum

 "In addition, there is some data suggesting that COVID-19 infection followed by vaccination may provide extremely strong immunity, but we just do not have enough data to know whether this can substitute for a vaccine booster shot," he adds.

-If you have recently had COVID-19 and are eligible for a booster, it's recommended that you get your shot after your symptoms have resolved and the recommended time has elapsed since your primary series of either Pfizer (5 months), Moderna (6 months) or J&J (2 months).
+If you have recently had COVID-19 and are eligible for a booster, it's recommended that you get your shot after your symptoms have resolved and the recommended time has elapsed since your primary series of vaccine.
 People who received monoclonal antibodies as part of their COVID-19 treatment plan will need to wait 90 days before getting a COVID booster.